- How to Like a Post

 You can also manage your Likes using the toolbar that appears at the top of your screen while logged into WordPress.com.
 When viewing an individual post (as opposed to the blog’s home page, for example), you’ll see a Like button up there, too, like this:

 If you need to remove the Like from a post (i.e. “Unlike” the post), simply click the button again.
 Clicking the button will toggle the status.

 Reviewing Posts You Like

-To review all the WordPress.com posts you’ve liked, click the Reader tab on the WordPress.com home page (be sure you’re logged in first), then select the Posts I Like tab:
+To review all the WordPress.com posts you’ve liked, visit your Reader and then visit the Posts I Like section: